paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/models_specific_component_types.md

 GaN components are used mainly for power applications, optical applications, microwave and radio-frequency applications.
 These components provide great opportunities because they allow mixing components of different technologies for specific system architectures.

 The 2009 issue of the FIDES guide does not include GaN components for power and radio-frequency.
-In order to provide models, the PISTIS project is currently on the way to perform long duration tests in order to get failures on their tested GaN radio-frequency components to identify the failure mechanisms and then to derive a validated model for the 2021 release of FIDES.
+In order to provide models, the PISTIS project is currently on the way to perform long duration tests in order to get failures on their tested GaN radio-frequency components to identify the {term}`failure mechanisms <Failure mechanism>` and then to derive a validated model for the 2021 release of FIDES.
 A synthesis of data from manufacturers of GaN components has provided an activation energy of 1.6eV for GaN components dedicated to radio-frequency.
 Tests have been performed with a total duration of more than 60 000 hours at a high temperature of +120°C. Components are still functioning and no failure has been detected yet.
 The next step is to continue the tests with the aim to get some failures or observations of parameter drift and to identify the failure or wear-out mechanisms.
 Afterwards, the basic failure rates of these GaN components will be estimated with data issued from publications and academic studies.

 The models for both GaN MMICs and GaN transistors are introduced hereafter: